 The programme is entirely in English and will give you increased skills in communicating in international projects.

-Semester 1 includes a one-week kick-off at Mid Sweden University, Campus Sundsvall.
-The rest of semester 1, as well as semester 3 and 4, you will study at NTNU in Trondheim.
-For semester 2 you may stay at Campus Sundsvall or study at a partner university in Europe.
+Semester 1 includes an intensive 1-2 weeks of laborations in Sundsvall.
+The exact dates will be communicated after registrations.
+During the rest of semester 1, as well as semester 3 and 4, you will study at NTNU in Trondheim.
+During semester 2 you may study at Campus Sundsvall or Erasmus exchange at a partner university in Europe.

 After having completed the programme you will be able to work with research and development at high-tech companies specializing on for example instrumentation, automation and industrial electronics systems.